AstuteSource/chasten/README.md

 - Outside of the container type `docker ps` to view running container information
 - Outside of the container type `docker commit <your-container-id> <your-image-name>` to save the dependecy installation
 - Now you can use Docker for all of your `chasten` needs!

+## 📋 Development Tasks

+- **Linting and Formatting**
+    - We use the linting tools `Black` and `Ruff` on Chasten to ensure code consistency, readability, and adherence to predefined formatting standards across the entire project, ultimately enhancing maintainability and collaboration among developers.
+    - Please ensure all content in the project follow the appropriate format by running the following commands: `poetry run task fiximports` and/or `poetry run task fixformat` before shipping new features.
+If features are shipped with linting issues, the build will break on github due to the failure of the test suite.
+- **Testing and Coverage**
+    - Chasten uses the testing tools `Pytest` and `Hypothesis` which enables us to fortify code consistency, readability, and alignment with established formatting standards throughout the project.
+When writing test cases for features, create a new file in the tests directory with the naming convention `test_(name of file)`.
+    - Please ensure all content in the project passes the tests by running the following commands: `poetry run task test` for most cases or if you would like to test the OpenAI API based features `poetry run task test-api` before shipping.
+If features are shipped without a test suite, the coverage will be lowered on github due to the addition of untested code and may potenitally lead to larger issues in the future.

 ## 🤗 Learning